Hello World in J

 Let’s break down this concise expression:

-'Hello, World!'- A character string (called a “literal” in J)1!:2- A “foreign conjunction” for file output (the1class handles files,:2means write)(2)- File descriptor 2 represents standard output (screen)
+'Hello, World!'- A character string (called a “literal” in J)1!:2- A “foreign conjunction” for file output (the1class handles files,:2means write)(2)- J file number 2 represents screen output (note: this is J’s own numbering, not Unix file descriptors)

 In J, !: is the foreign conjunction that provides access to system functions.
-The 1!:2 specifically means “write to file,” and file number 2 is standard output.
+The 1!:2 specifically means “write to file,” and J file number 2 is screen output.

 Alternative Approaches